waseem18/tango_with_django_book/17/chapters/deploy.rst

 Virtual Environment Switching
 .............................
 Moving between virtual environments can be done pretty easily.
-First you  need to make sure that ``virtualenvwrapper.sh`` has been loaded by running ``source virtualenvwrapper.sh``.

-Rather than doing this each time you open up a console, you can add it to your  ``.bashrc`` profile which is located in your home directory.
-Doing so will ensure the command is executed automatically for you every time you start a new Bash console instance.
-Any Bash consoles active will need to be closed for the changes to take effect.

-With this done, you can then launch into a pre-existing virtual environment with the ``workon`` command.
+When you start a new bash shell, it will not be using a virtual environment, but you can launch into a pre-existing one with the ``workon`` command.
 To load up the rango environment, enter:

 ::